vikasnataraja/Cloud-Retrieval-CNN/README.md

 * Need a bigger image size to try valid padding.

-* Need to try `Cropping2D` before concatenation like the paper suggests.
+* Need to try `Cropping2D` before concatenation like the paper suggests but will need a 200x200 image for that.